petrbouchal/statnipokladna/README.md

 budgeting, reporting and accounting system for Czech public organisations.
 This package provides user-friendly ways to access the open data from that system available at
 <https://monitor.statnipokladna.cz>.
-The vignettes in the package also provide an introduction to the underlying data.
+The vignettes in the package also
+provide an introduction to the underlying data.

 ## Installation

 The package is not yet on CRAN.

-You can install the current released version of statnipokladna from [GitHub](https://github.com/petrbouchal/statnipokladna) with:
+You can install the current development release of statnipokladna from [GitHub](https://github.com/petrbouchal/statnipokladna) with:

 ``` r